Tag Archives: Jane Fonda

 Book Club (2018), Mary Steenburgen, Jane Fonda, Candice Bergen

-Directed and co-written by Bill Holderman, Book Club is a comedy about four women whose lives are forever changed after reading E.L.
-James’s erotic fiction phenomenon 50 Shades of Grey.
+Jane Fonda, Diane Keaton, Candice Bergen and Mary Steenburgen are the main cast of the Bill Holderman-directed and co-written comedy, Book Club.
+A story about four women whose lives are forever changed after reading E.L.
+James’s erotic fiction phenomenon, 50 Shades of Grey.

 I’m often drawn to stories of friendships between women in later life, especially if comedy is involved.
 My fingers are crossed that I’ll enjoy this close to as much as I do Grace & Frankie.